 There are actually a number of similar models that exist for more general application delivery.
 We’ve found these from ThoughtWorks/Forrester, from InfoQ and others, and initially we tried just taking these models and replacing the word “application” for “database”.
 However, we hit a problem.
 From talking to our customers we know that users are far less further down the road of mature database change management than they are for application development.
 As a simple example, no application developer, who wants to keep his/her job would develop an application for an organisation without source controlling that code.
 Sure, he/she might not be using an advanced Gitflow branching methodology but they’ll certainly be making sure their code gets managed in a repo somewhere with all the benefits of history, auditing and so on.
 But this certainly isn’t the case (yet) for the database – a very large segment of the people we speak to have no source control set up for their databases whatsoever, even at the most basic level (for example, keeping change scripts in a source control system somewhere).
 By the way, if this is you, Red Gate has a great whitepaper here, on the barriers people face getting a source control process implemented at their organisations.

-This difference in maturity is the same as you move in to areas such as continuous integration (common amongst app developers, relatively rare for database developers) and automated release management (growing amongst app developers, very rare for the database).
+This difference in maturity is the same as you move in to areas such as continuous integration (common amongst app developers, relatively rare for database developers) and automated release management (becoming increasingly common amongst app developers, growing for the database).

 So, when we created the model we started from scratch and biased the levels of maturity towards what we actually see amongst our customers.
 But, what are these stages?
 And what level are you?
 The table below describes our definitions for four levels of maturity – Baseline, Beginner, Intermediate and Advanced.
 As I say, this is a model – you won’t fit any of these categories perfectly, but hopefully one will ring true more than others.

 Does this model reflect your team at all?
 Where are you on this journey?
 We’d be very interested in knowing how you get on.
-We’re doing a lot of work at the moment, at Red Gate, trying to help people progress through these stages.
+We’re doing a lot of work at the moment, at Red Gate, trying to help people progress through to continuous delivery for the database as part of DLM.
 For example, if you’re currently not source controlling your database, then this is a natural next step.
-If you are already source controlling your database, what about the next stage – continuous integration and automated release management?
+If you are already source controlling your database, what about the next steps – continuous integration and automated release management?

-To help understand these issues, there’s a summary of the Red Gate Database Delivery learning program on our site, alongside a Patterns and Practices library here on Simple-Talk and a Training Academy section on our documentation site to help you get up and running with the tools you need to progress.
+To help understand these issues, there’s a DLM library here on Simple-Talk to help you get up and running with the tools you need to progress.
+We’re also offering training workshops.
 All feedback is welcome and it would be great to hear where you find yourself on this journey!